 It is clear from this brief history of Orombi’s association with the anti-LGBT movement in Africa and ties to American and British fundamentalist organizations using tax-exempt funding (and often supported by the Museveni government ) that his negative impact continues to be with us.

-LGBT Ugandans [were] excluded from receiving PEPFAR and USAID funding at any significant level to meet their needs.
-Meanwhile, freed from the administrative and pastoral responsibilities of an Archbishop, Orombi [used] his new Foundation as a new beachhead for American-based donors to continue his war against the LGBT movement and current American foreign policy.
+LGBT Ugandans are currently excluded from receiving PEPFAR and USAID funding at any significant level to meet their needs.
+Meanwhile, freed from the administrative and pastoral responsibilities of an Archbishop, Orombi is using his new Foundation as a new beachhead for American-based donors to continue his war against the LGBT movement and current American foreign policy.
 What is the State Department’s position on this strange dichotomy and how much are we actually giving him and his networks?

 It is important for the American taxpayer and American Christians to know to what extent the U S Government has supported or is supporting the various organizations mentioned in this document.
 It is also important the American people are forewarned of Orombi’s imminent arrival in this country to further his rather successful campaigns subsidized by our taxes.